Skip to content

 sudo csm install-deps # Install core system dependencies

-sudo csm bootstrap # Install/redeploy servers
+sudo csm bootstrap # Install/redeploy servers (non-interactive)

-sudo csm start # Start all servers
+sudo csm start [server] # Start all servers (or specific server number)

-sudo csm stop # Stop all servers
+sudo csm stop [server] # Stop all servers (or specific server number)

-sudo csm restart # Restart all servers
+sudo csm restart [server] # Restart all servers (or specific server number)

-sudo csm update-game # Update CS2 game files
+sudo csm update-game # Update CS2 game files after Valve update

 sudo csm update-plugins # Update plugins (download + deploy)